Sustainability at Greenhost

 Trees for All

-We invested half of that 5 percent into planting trees through Trees for All.
+We invested in trees to offset the CO2 emission trees through Trees for All.

 Meewind